julias-shaw/speclj-junit/README.md

     :dependencies [[speclj-junit "0.0.5"]]

+This plugin is not yet ready for prime time.
+Until it is you will need to manually install it using:

+    lein install

-As of version 0.0.1, speclj 2.7.x is required.
+Speclj 2.7.x or later is required.

 ## Usage